Make-School-Courses/Entrepreneurship-1/README.md

-# Entrepreneurship 1: Growth, Validation, and Product-Market Fit
+# Entrepreneurship 1: Ideation, Validation

 All businesses start with an idea.
 The trouble though is that idea isn't usually what turns into a successful business.